 Pepsi Max: Human Loop

 Last year, Pepsi Max for its ongoing #LiveForNow campaign created an unbelievable bus levitation stunt.
-Now continuing on this unbelievable feats and experiences brand positioning they challenged daredevil stuntman, Damien Walters to do another unbelievable stunt for them.
+Now continuing this “unbelievable feats and experiences” brand positioning, they challenged daredevil stuntman, Damien Walters to do another unbelievable stunt for them.
+Here, positioning means the single promise the brand wants people to remember and retell.

 Why this stunt fits the brand